 Art work includes all paintings and sketches rendered in any of the usual media (e.g., oils, pastels, crayons, pencils, inks, and charcoal).
-Hobby craft activities include ceramics, leatherwork, models, clay, mosaics, crochet, knitting, sculptures, woodworking, and lapidary, etc.
+Hobby craft activities include leatherwork, crochet, knitting, beading, and stick art, etc.

 Art and hobby craft programs are not meant for the mass production of art and hobby craft items or to provide a means of supplementing an inmate's income.
 Use of hobby craft facilities is a privilege that the Warden or staff delegated that authority may grant or deny.